CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/deprecation.md

 ### Deprecation defined

 Deprecating is the act of marking a whole API version, or a specific API operation within a version, as deprecated, and informing the community about the intention to sunset it at some point in the future.
 During the deprecation period, backwards compatibility can be expected until the operation or version is sunset.

-There may be cases wherein an operation, marked as deprecated, is found to be unfit for a given purpose, especially in operations at massive scale.
-In such cases, the operation, being deprecated, will not be updated to meet additional use cases.
-The named alternatives to a deprecated operation should be used to meet such use cases.
+However, backwards compatibility does not guarantee the deprecated operation's fitness for any unintended purpose.

 ### Sunset defined